Membership

 Guild Events and Activities

-At our monthly meetings we have an excellent selection of speakers and vendors, and members and guests enjoy participating in:
+Many of our in person meeting have wonderful vendors, and members and guests enjoy participating in:

 Service